villeheilala/survey-instruments/README.md

 #### References

 * Aldridge, J. M., Dorman, J. P., & Fraser, B. J. (2004).
 Use of Multitrait-Multimethod Modelling to Validate Actual and Preferred Forms of the Technology-Rich Outcomes-Focused Learning Environment Inventory (TROFLEI).
 Australian Journal of Educational & Developmental Psychology, 4, 110–125.
+* Anita G. Welch, Mustafa Cakir, Claudette M. Peterson & Chris M. Ray (2012) A cross-cultural validation of the Technology-Rich Outcomes-Focused Learning Environment Inventory (TROFLEI) in Turkey and the USA, Research in Science & Technological Education, 30:1, 49-63, DOI: 10.1080/02635143.2012.659179